lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 ========================================================
-Data Sharing and Access Control by Shared Storage Folder
+Sharing Storage Folders and Access Control
 ========================================================

 You may need to share the contents of storage folders with other users or group